linuxserver/nano-wallet/README.md

 Then access http://localhost/#/YOUR_RPC_ENDPOINT .

+## Customisation

+If you want to lock the wallet to a specific RPC server then go to src/stores/app/state.js and change `changeaddress` to false, the node will then be locked to the node details directly beneath (only change the settings node details not the main node details).

 ## For developers

 The frontend framework for this project is [vuejs](https://vuejs.org/) below are the commands used to build this project from source and run a local development environment.
 We highly reccomending using [vuejs-devtools](https://github.com/vuejs/vue-devtools) locally to inspect and debug.